MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

     Create an AL project in a Visual Studio Code project.
 Then, compile them into an extension package that can be published and available to all tenants.

-## Exporting profiles
+## Exporting profiles and importing profiles

-To export user-created profiles and page customizations from the client, open the **Profiles (Roles)** page, and select the **Export User-Created Profiles** action.
+To export user-created profiles and page customizations from the client, open the **Profiles (Roles)** page, and select the **Export Profiles** action.
 A profile.zip file is downloaded to your computer.
 The zip file contains AL source files for the profile and page customizations, plus a couple .json configuration files.

+To import profiles, you'll need the profile package zip file.
+To import profile package, open the **Profiles (Roles)** page, and select the **Import Profiles** action.

 <!--
 However, you can export user-created profiles and page customizations from the client to files (.al type) that contain the changes as AL code.
 Once you have the files, you can include them in a Visual Studio Code project and compile them into an extension package that can be published and available to all tenants.
 To export user-cret profiles and page customizations from the client, open the **Profiles (Roles)** page, and select the **Export User-Created Profiles** action.
 A .zip file is downloaded to your computer.
 The zip files contains .al files for the profile and page customizations, plus an app.json and profiles.json file.